 Esteem Multi-Academy Trust currently comprises of eleven academies throughout Derbyshire, Derby City and east Staffordshire.
 Formed by a group of like-minded school leaders in August 2018, the MAT is currently responsible for the education and care of approximately 1,200 students and employs around 750 staff.
 The total revenue budget for the MAT is approximately £23 million and plans are in place to expand further.

-Esteem Multi-Academy Trust has grown from seven to 10 academies within its first year and now includes 7 special schools and 3 support centres (PRUs).
+Esteem Multi-Academy Trust has grown from seven to 11 academies within the first 18 months and now includes 1 mainstream academy (with an enhanced resource provision), 7 special and 3 alternative provision (PRU) academies.
 We wish to grow further to fulfil our vision to become a centre of excellence for special educational needs and disabilities (SEND) and alternative provision.
 We have a well-defined set of values and a clear vision for the MAT to become a hub for expertise in SEND and inclusion.
 We share a collaborative ethos, believing that our collective efforts will achieve a better outcome than we can as individual schools.
 Our academies focus on the holistic needs of the young person, due to students’ vulnerabilities.
-So, ‘joined-up thinking’, between our academies and different agencies, is essential to deliver the right support for our students.
+So ‘joined-up thinking’, between our academies and different agencies, is essential to deliver the right support for our students.

 The MAT’s main aims are to: